jameseh96/pdu/README.md

-# pdu & pdump
+# pdu | pdump | pyprometheus

-This repo contains two small tools: `pdu` and `pdump`.
+This repo contains two small C++ tools, `pdu` and `pdump`.
 These tools operate on Prometheus on-disk data, and provide insight into per-metric family disk usage and raw sample data respectively.

+In addition, `pyprometheus` provides Python bindings supporting basic operations on Prometheus data including iterating all time series, and all samples therein.

 Note: this has only been tested with Prometheus as embedded in Couchbase Server.
 No compatibility guarantees are made.